townxelliot/grunt-simple_server/README.md

         // directory containing the app you want to serve
         dir: 'app',

-        // default is 20202
+        // optional; default is 20202
         port: 7891,

-        // optional function to do something with the config
+        // optional; callback function to do something with the config
         callback: function (config) {
           // receives the simple_server config once the server is started }